Sahiladevi/health_track/docs/project_plan.md

 ## Features

 ### Core
-- Cleaned and combined multiple NHANES datasets using Python and Pandas
+- Cleaned and merged multiple NHANES datasets using Python and Pandas

-- Stored processed data in an SQLite database for easy access and querying
+- Saved the processed data in an SQLite database for easy querying and reuse

-- Explored data through descriptive stats and visualizations
+- Explored the data through descriptive statistics and visualizations to find initial patterns

-- Ran survey-weighted regression models to adjust for complex sampling
+- Ran survey-weighted regression models to account for NHANES’s complex sampling design

-- Looked into interactions between variables and how different factors influence each other
+- Investigated interactions between variables to understand how different factors influence each other

-- Analyzed the combined impact of lifestyle behaviors on chronic conditions
+= Analyzed how lifestyle behaviors, taken together, relate to chronic health conditions

 ### Stretch
-- Tested out machine learning models to spot more complex patterns
+- Experimented with machine learning models to identify more complex patterns

-- Built interactive dashboards using Plotly Dash or Streamlit
+- Built interactive dashboards using Plotly Dash and/or Streamlit to share insights

-- Ran simple simulations to explore potential impacts of policy changes
+- Ran basic simulations to explore how policy changes might impact population health

 ---